cwells/adhd/README.md

 `django/bootstrap` and `django/migrate` (and these in turn may have other dependencies).
 If you don't always want a job to run, you can add the `skip` directive, followed by a test that evaluates the output of a shell command.

+Jobs and plugins are only run once, regardless of how many other jobs may depend on them.

 # The CLI